vishal144/rebooting-the-web-of-trust-spring2018/topics-and-advance-readings/DecentralizedAutonomicData.md

 The other idea is to pre-rotate each key pair by publishing in the DID document associated with the DID key pair the next key to rotate too.
 This eliminates an exploit where a key gets compromised and then is used to rotate to a key not in control of the orginal owner.
 By pre-rotating a comprimized key can at best trigger a rotation to a key that is not compromised at which point the orignal owner uses the rotated key to generate a new pre-rotated key.
 The pre-rotated key  is not vulnerable to exploit since it is not used to sign anything.

 The client then needs to keep a list of all the rotated keys so that if the client needs to regenerate an hd-key and doesnt remember which master key was used it can try the list of pre-rotated keys.
 Key recovery would also keep this list.
-This a couple of orders of magnitude less effort than having to keep all the keys pairs.
+This is a couple of orders of magnitude less effort than having to keep all the keys pairs.
 Only the master keys in sequence.